 Katharine and Harold Fisher Anxiety Research Fund

-The 2nd year fund recipient (2017-18) was Richard Collier of Newcastle Law School and a copy of his final report can be downloaded below.
+The 2nd year fund recipient (2017-18) was Professor Richard Collier of Newcastle Law School.
+A copy of his final report can be downloaded below.

 2021 funding round

 Expressions of interest will be invited towards the end of 2020 and futher information will be posted here.

 2019-2020 – Amy Blakemore of the University of Manchester

 The 3rd year fund recipient was Dr Amy Blakemore of the University of Manchester who undertook a research project into Fight Anxiety: a pilot study to investigate the feasibility and acceptability of the ‘Fight Anxiety

 Boxing for Fitness Programme’ for people experiencing anxiety.

 A copy of the final report can be downloaded here.